Nonye2K3/chia/FAQ.md

 # What k-size should you plot?

 We believe that plots created with Beta 1.8 and newer versions of the chia software will work on mainnet at launch.
 We are certain that the minimum plot size will be at most k=32.
-The original design assumed that k=30 will be the minimum plot size but recent testing has ruled it out.
+The original design assumed that k=30 would be the minimum plot size but recent testing has ruled it out.
 We intend to speed up the time it takes to plot and that will mean we choose a minimum k value of 31 or 32.

 The simple answer is:
 * k30 (and smaller) plots are definitely not going to work on mainnet.